||4 months ago|

 As well as including appropriate alt-text for images make sure screen readers are able to correctly interpret Gemtext.
 Gemtext has syntax for 3 different header types which may handled differently by screen readers.
 E.g., on Android, a text view may have the accessibility heading attribute

-Images should never include text unless it's repeated as text content immediately above or below.
+Images should never include text unless the text is repeated as text content immediately above or below the image.

 From the Gemini Protocol specification: